|

 Political videos of nearly every 2008 presidential candidate

 can be found on YouTube.
-In many of the posted videos, candidates
+In many of the posted videos,

-are engaged in old speeches, contradicting their current
+candidates are engaged in old speeches, contradicting

-political positions.
-Politicians have yet to learn that
+their current political positions.
+Politicians have

-their words may come back to haunt them, and it appears
+yet to learn that their words may come back to haunt

-that many politicians have ghosts from years past that can
+them, and it appears that many politicians have ghosts

-be found in the YouTube video library.
-Older political videos
+from years past that can be found in the YouTube video

-who have had a change of heart.
+had a change of heart.

 Pushing A Cause To The Forefront

-Evident in the hit movies "Fahrenheit 9/11" by liberal filmmaker
+Evident in the hit movies "Fahrenheit 9/11" by liberal

-Michael Moore, and "An Inconvenient Truth" by environmental
+filmmaker Michael Moore, and "An Inconvenient Truth"

-evangelist Al Gore, these films not only brought in millions
+by environmental evangelist Al Gore, these films not

-of dollars in revenues, but both movies also received Hollywood
+both movies also received Hollywood accolades and raised

-accolades and raised attention for the issues featured.
+attention for the issues featured.

 Technology appeals to a specific demographic:

 the affluent, the educated, and the young.
-And while a YouTube
+And while

-voters are listening.
-Does technology have the power to
+crowd, the youngest voters are listening.
+Does technology

-change the face of politics?
-The youth in America are not
+have the power to change the face of politics?
+The youth

-currently an active voting block, but that younger generation
+in America are not currently an active voting block,

-will age, and it's only a matter of time before technology
+a matter of time before technology plays a critical

-plays a critical role in elections.
+role in elections.

 About the Author: